Backgrounder on Medical Use of Radioactive Materials

 Radioactive materials can be helpful to diagnose and treat illnesses or in medical research.
 The Nuclear Regulatory Commission regulates these uses.
 NRC rules aim to assure radioactive materials are used properly and in a way that protects patients, medical workers, the public and the environment.

 About one-third of all patients admitted to hospitals are diagnosed or treated using radiation or radioactive materials.
-This branch of medicine is called nuclear medicine, and the radioactive materials used are called radiopharmaceuticals.
+This branch of medicine is called nuclear medicine.
+The radioactive materials used are called radiopharmaceuticals.

 For diagnosis, a small amount of material is injected, inhaled or swallowed.
 The material collects in the area being studied, where it emits photons.
 These photons can be seen by a device known as a gamma camera.
-Gamma camera images provide information about the organ's function and composition.
-They can help physicians find, identify and measure tumors, or view problems in an organ's structure or function.
+Images from the camera can show the organ’s function and composition.
+They can help physicians find, identify and measure tumors, or view problems in an organ.
 For example, technetium-99m is used to diagnose bone, heart or other organ problems.
 Radioactive iodine is used in imaging the thyroid gland.

 For therapy, radioactive materials are used to kill cancerous tissue, shrink a tumor or reduce pain.
-Examples include teletherapy, brachytherapy and therapeutic nuclear medicine.
+There are three main types of therapy in nuclear medicine.

 Teletherapy targets cancerous tissue with an intense beam of radiation.
 One example uses a device called the Gamma Knife®, which focuses radiation from a number of cobalt-60 sources on a spot deep within brain tissue.